The Ultimate Spain Bucket List (50 Top Experiences)

 18. Walk in El Retiro Park

-A green oasis in the heart of Madrid, El Retiro is one of the most impressive parks in the country that was declared a UNESCO World Heritage Site too.
+A green oasis in the heart of Madrid, El Retiro is one of the most impressive parks in the country and was also declared a UNESCO World Heritage Site.

-Not only will you be surrounded by pure nature but interesting monuments and sculptures, and there are many things you can do in El Retiro – from visiting La Rosaleda (the circular rose gardens) and seeing the Crystal Palace to renting a rowboat with friends.
+Not only will you be surrounded by pure nature but also gorgeous monuments and sculptures, and there are many things you can do in El Retiro – from visiting La Rosaleda (the Rose Garden) and seeing the Crystal Palace (see photos above) to renting a rowboat with friends.

 Exploring this park is a must-do activity and needs to be on your Madrid bucket list.